Barb2023/Store_Sales_Reports/README.md

 ---
 # Use #

-* The data used will be for the managements decision in which store they are performing well and those that are not performing well based on their profits.
+* The data used will be used for the managements decision in which store they are performing well and those that are not performing well based on their profits.

 ---